How will I know when I'm a programmer?

 You're more

-13 years (and some minor crises of identity) later, I'm learning self-control over the urge to redo things, the benefits of writing tests (even when it's painful!) and pairing, and that collaboration is a necessity to have any hope of staying on the same page and turning out a good product.
+13 years (and some minor crises of identity) later, I'm learning self-control over the urge to redo things that don't need redoing, and the benefits of many things (tools and soft skills) that I used to think were a waste of time.

 I'm a good programmer.
 Better than I was a decade ago.